-The following is the ROE’s equation:
+The following is the ROE equation:

-ROE = Net Income / Shareholder’s Equity
+ROE = Net Income / Shareholders’ Equity

-ROE simplifies the comparison of return.
-By comparing a company’s ROE it to the industry’s average, something may be pinpointed about the company’s competitive advantage.
-The ROE may also provide insight is how the management is using the financing from equity to grow the business.
+ROE provides a simple metric for evaluating investment returns.
+By comparing a company’s ROE to the industry’s average, something may be pinpointed about the company’s competitive advantage.
+ROE may also provide insight into how the company management is using financing from equity to grow the business.

 Enter your name and email in the form below and download the free template now!